TermuxHackz/Apple-trivia-bot/docs/README.md

 - Users have a customizable amount of time to answer using interactive buttons (default 30 seconds, can be set between 20 seconds and 5 minutes)
 - Correct answers award 4 points to the user's score
 - Questions are automatically posted at the set interval in the designated channel
+- Users can request hints, but this reduces the points awarded for a correct answer

+## Hint System

+The Apple Trivia Bot now includes a hint system to help users with challenging questions:

+### Hint Usage

+- Users can request a hint for each trivia question by clicking the "Hint" button.
+- Hints provide partial information about the correct answer, such as revealing some letters or words.
+- Each user has a limited number of hints they can use per leaderboard reset interval (default is 2).
+- The hint limit resets along with the leaderboard at the interval set by `/set_leaderboard_interval`.

+### Hint Costs

+- Using a hint reduces the points awarded for a correct answer from 4 to 2.
+- Incorrect answers after using a hint still result in 0 points.

+### Hint Reset

+- Hint usage is reset for all users in a server when the leaderboard resets.
+- This ensures that all users have an equal opportunity to use hints in each leaderboard period.

 ## Leaderboard System